OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions/README_en.md

    - Compare the LSTM model predictions with trend analysis results to identify similarities and differences.

 ## Detailed Methodology
+### Tools and Libraries
+This project utilized the following tools and libraries:
+- **Python:** The main programming language used for data analysis and model building.

+- **Pandas:** A library for data manipulation and analysis.
+Used for working with dataframes.

+- **NumPy:** A library for array handling and numerical computations.

+- **Seaborn:** A visualization library based on matplotlib.
+Used for creating statistical plots.

+- **Matplotlib:** The primary library for creating plots and visualizations.

+- **SciPy:** A library for scientific and technical computations.
+Used for performing statistical operations.

+- **Scikit-learn:** A machine learning library in Python.
+Used for data preprocessing and model evaluation.
+   - MinMaxScaler: For data scaling.
+   - mean_absolute_error, mean_squared_error: Metrics for model evaluation.

+- **TensorFlow and Keras:** A framework and high-level library for building and training neural networks.
+   - Sequential: Used for creating the neural network model.
+   - LSTM: Long Short-Term Memory layer for recurrent neural networks.
+   - Dense: Fully connected layer in the neural network.
+   - Dropout: Regularization layer to prevent overfitting.

 ### Data Collection and Preprocessing
 - **Data Source:** Historical lottery data, including the frequency of winning numbers.
 - **Preprocessing Steps:**